 Order and Administer a COVID-19 Vaccine

-Use the Immunizations component on the chart note to order and administer a vaccine.
+Prior or during an encounter, use the Immunizations component on the chart note to order a vaccine.

 When you chart the administration of any immunization, you can select a lot, select which VIS/EUA Fact Sheet you provided, and then indicate that you administered the shot or that it was canceled or refused.
 PCC EHR will enter your practice’s default or most recent shot information for some fields.